UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT Approach

 \subsection{Local Attender}

 Preserving semantic consistency in the upsampled features is key to maintaining the strength of their representations.
-Recent works like \cite{huang2025loftup} and \cite{couairon2025jafar} use cross attention from high-resolution queries to low-resolution keys and values to perform upsampling.
-This approach implicitly acts as a strong form of feature regularization, as it enforces a constraint that the upsampled features must be a linear combination of the input features.
-However, these cross-attention-based approaches lead to quadratic-scaling costs.
-Moreover, we hypothesize that full cross attention over all features is not necessary, and information about only local features should be sufficient to upsample the features in a given image region.
-We note that the recent work AnyUp \cite{wimmer2025anyup} shares this hypothesis, and modifies JAFAR by introducing windowed attention.
-However, as shown by Figure \ref{fig:teaser}, AnyUp's windowed attention still suffers from quadratic time scaling.

-Instead, we propose a new formulation for a local attention operator, which achieves the same feature-regularization benefits of cross-attention while maintaining efficiency and linear-time-scaling.
+However, we wish to do this while avoiding quadratic scaling from QKV cross-attention.
+We propose a new formulation for a local attention operator, which achieves the same feature-regularization benefits of cross-attention while maintaining efficiency and linear-time-scaling.
 We draw inspiration from \cite{walmer2023teaching}, which showed that self-attention heads in ViTs often learn to attend to local positions with a fixed directional offset.
 Based on this, we propose \textbf{Local Attender}, which instead operates over a pre-set local neighborhood defined by a collection of fixed directional offsets.
 Under our Local Attender design, all attentional operations are defined relative to the current token's position, removing the need for positional embeddings.
 We illustrate our Local Attender operator in Figure \ref{fig:localatt}, and define it as follows.